Manifold Constraint Regularization for Remote Sensing Image Generation: Theoretical Analysis

-In this section, we present theoretical and empirical analysis of the proposed method, $MAC$.
-Firstly, we establish a theoretical connection between our method and information theory, and prove that the proposed method can precisely measure the distance between generated images and real images in the feature space.
-Secondly, we conduct two toy experiments on synthetic data to demonstrate the effectiveness of our approach empirically.
+\section{Theoretical Analysis}

-\subsection{Theoretical Analysis}
+In this section, we present theoretical analysis of the proposed method, MCR.
+Firstly, we establish a theoretical connection between the compactness measure $\mathcal{V}(Z)$ and information theory.
+Secondly, we prove that $\mathcal{L}_{\mathrm{Tr}}$ can evaluate the data manifold of features, and $\mathcal{L}_{\mathrm{MCR}}$ can measure the disparity of the manifolds between generated images and real images.

-This section provides provability results and properties of our method.
-First, we prove the theoretical connection between our method and information theory.
-Then, we prove our method can precisely measure the distance between generated images and real images in the feature space.
+We begin by demonstrating the connection between our proposed measure, denoted by $\mathcal{V}(Z)$, and information theory.

-\begin{proposition} $\frac{1}{2n} \boldsymbol{\operatorname { T r }}\left(Z Z^{T}\right)$ where $\mathbf{Z}=\left[z^{1}, \ldots, z^{n}\right] \subset \mathbb{R}^{d \times n}$ can measure the compactness of a distribution from its finite samples $Z$. \end{proposition}
+\begin{proposition} $\mathcal{V}(Z)=\frac{1}{2n} \operatorname { T r }\left(Z Z^{\mathrm{T}}\right)$ where $Z=\left[z^{1}, \ldots, z^{n}\right] \subset \mathbb{R}^{d \times n}$ can measure the compactness of a distribution from its finite samples $Z$. \end{proposition}

 \begin{proof}